ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A57_833471``: This applies errata 833471 workaround to Cortex-A57
    CPU.
 This needs to be enabled only for revision <= r1p2 of the CPU.

+- ``ERRATA_A57_836019``: This applies erratum 836019 workaround to Cortex-A57
+   CPU.
+This needs to be enabled for revisions r0p0, r0p1, r1p0, r1p1, r1p2, r1p3
+   of the CPU.
+It is still open.

 -  ``ERRATA_A57_859972``: This applies errata 859972 workaround to Cortex-A57
    CPU.
 This needs to be enabled only for revision <= r1p3 of the CPU.